Glossary of mathematical jargon: Descriptive informalities

-A shorthand term for "all except for a set of measure zero", when there is a measure to speak of.
+A shorthand term for "all except for a set of measure zero", when there is a measure to speak of, with the phrases almost surely and almost everywhere having related meanings.
 For example, "almost all real numbers are transcendental" because the algebraic real numbers form a countable subset of the real numbers with measure zero.
-One can also speak of "almost all" integers having a property to mean "all except finitely many", despite the integers not admitting a measure for which this agrees with the previous usage.
-For example, "almost all prime numbers are odd".
+One can also speak of "almost all" integers having a property to mean "all except finitely many", despite the integers not admitting a measure for which this agrees with the previous usage, such as "almost all prime numbers are odd".
 There is a more complicated meaning for integers as well, discussed in the main article.
 Finally, this term is sometimes used synonymously with generic, below.